Health Informatics Specialist – A Day in the Life

 • Consulting with upper leadership on data-driven strategies

-The growing involvement of IT-related tasks at a modern healthcare organization is increasingly the domain of health informatics specialists.
+The growing involvement of IT-related tasks in modern healthcare organizations is increasingly the domain of health informatics specialists.
 As such, a health informatics specialist may be called on to perform a wide range of duties within a single organization.
-To meet that need requires a solid base of fundamental skills and knowledge in IT, healthcare, data management, and strategic planning.
+Meeting that need requires a solid base of fundamental skills and knowledge in IT, healthcare, data management, and strategic planning.

 Required Skills & Knowledge of Health Informatics Specialists